msteenhagen/opera-ficta/fictionalworks.md

 # A modally stronger premise

 Earlier I said that for fictional particulars, typically, they do not exist and could not exist in the real world.
-I've shown that this is false as a general thesis, because some fictional particulars can exist in the real world.
-There is a question: once we have a fiction in which a play, say, is created, should we now say that this play also does exist in the actual world?
-That would render the revision of Encapsulation even more thorough-going.
-I think there's some reason to take also this seriously.
+I combined a denial about facts with a denial about possibility or potentiality.
+I've shown that the claim is false as a general thesis, because some fictional particulars _can_ exist in the real world.
+The argument so far thus only builds on the possibility of actually existing fictional works.
+And that suffices for the dispute about the Encapsulation Thesis.

-At this point it is helpful to present my argument in a more formal way:
+Yet the argument gives rise to a closely related question that is worth pursuing.
+Once someone has actually created a fiction in which a play, say, is created, should we now say that this play also actually exists?
+That is, when McEwan completed _Atonement_, a novel about a young girl who writes _The Trials of Arabella_, did he thereby bring that play into existence as well?
+We've seen that as soon as we actually perform the play, the play actually exists.
+But could it be that it existed even before that, just in virtue of the completion of _Atonement_, the novel that contains the play's origination?

+Although it may seem far-fetched at first, I think there's some reason to take also this seriously.
+To see this, it's helpful to look more closely at the premises of the argument I started with:

 1. _The Trials_ is a fictional particular
-2. _The Trials_ is a play
+2. _The Trials_, a fictional particular, is a play
 3. Plays are repeatable particulars
 4. If one can actually perform a repeatable particular, then that particular can actually exist
-5. We can actually perform _The Trials_
+5. We can actually perform _The Trials_, a fictional particular
-6. Therefore, _The Trials_ can actually exist
+6. _The Trials_, a fictional particular, can actually exist
-7. If ET is right, then a fictional particular cannot actually exist
-8. Therefore, ET is not right

-Recall, the Encapsulation Thesis maintains not just that Sherlock Holmes does not actually exist, at least not as a detective, it maintains that he could not actually exist, at least not as a detective.
+Recall, the Encapsulation Thesis maintains that Sherlock Holmes, because it is a merely fictional detective, cannot actually exist, at least not as a detective.
+And so we can use (6) to undermine the Encapsulation Thesis:

+7. _The Trials_, a fictional particular, can actually exist
+8. If the Encapsulation Thesis is right, then a fictional particular cannot actually exist
+9. Therefore, the Encapsulation Thesis is not right

+The reasoning here is straightforward.
+In the previous I considered the 5th premise most controversial, and defended it against an objection.

 An actual performance of a play suffices for that play to exist actually.
 So the if a play can possibly be actually performed, it possibly actually exists.
-So fa so good.
+So far so good.
 Now we can make a further argument based on the following:

 1. _The Trials_ is a fictional particular
 2. _The Trials_ is a play